Josefinekihlstrom/Plant-Memory/README.md

     - When the player has matched all cards another overlay covers the memory column to indicate that the game is finished together with an audio playing.

-2. **Menu/Information column**
+2. **Menu/Information section**
-    - The Menu/Information column includes a logo together with the name of the game and a container that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.
+    - The Menu/Information section includes a logo together with the name of the game and a container that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.

 3. **Replay, Speaker and Questionmark Icons**